spxbhuhb/adaptive/doc/internals/layout.md

 The main goal of the layout system - apart providing layouts - is to be deterministic across different platforms.

-Adaptive layouts are writing direction dependent horizontally, but fixed vertically.

-This means that surrounding values (padding, border and margin) use `start` and `end` instead of `left` and `right`.
-The actual mapping to `left` and `right` depends on instructions.
-(Actually, this is not true right now, I have to decide of I want to change the names.)

-Vertical surroundings always use `top` and `bottom`.

-The difference between the two directions comes from the fact that arabic languages actually do stick to right-to-left writing while easter ones use left-to-right instead of their traditional top-to-down.

 > [!IMPORTANT]
 >
 > When talking about child fragments in this document they **DO NOT** mean `AdaptiveFragment.children`,